Prenatal cocaine exposure: Physical outcomes

+Birth defects

 A review of the literature reported that cocaine use causes congenital defects between 15 and 20% of the time; however, another large-scale study found no difference in rates of birth anomalies in PCE and non-PCE infants.
 It has been suggested that some birth defects could be due to cocaine's disruption of blood vessel growth.

 Most PCE-related congenital defects are found in the brain, heart, genitourinary tract, arms, and legs.

 Cocaine use by pregnant mothers may directly or indirectly contribute to defects in the formation of the circulatory system and is associated with abnormalities in the development of the aorta.
 Heart malformations can include a missing ventricle and defects with the septum of the heart, and can result in potentially deadly congestive heart failure.
 Genital malformations occur at a higher-than-normal rate with PCE.

 The liver and lungs are also at higher risk for abnormalities.
 Cloverleaf skull, a congenital malformation in which the skull has three lobes, the brain is deformed, and hydrocephalus occurs, is also associated with PCE.
 Like birth defects, small head size, and stroke are risks in PCE.

 Epidemiology

 Of all cocaine users, women of childbearing age comprise 15–17%.

 An estimated 0.6 to 3% of pregnant women in the developed world use cocaine.

 A 1995 survey in the US found that between 30,000 and 160,000 cases of prenatal exposure to cocaine occur each year.
 By one estimate, in the US 100,000 babies are born each year after having been exposed to crack cocaine in utero.
 An estimated 7.5 million PCE children are living in the US.
 Pregnant women in urban parts of the US and who are of a low socioeconomic status use cocaine more often.
+A 2020 study found that 0.3% of respondents admitted to using cocaine while pregnant.
 However, the real prevalence of cocaine use by pregnant women is unknown.